-- What did you like best about this game?
+- Did you know all the rights in this game? - Do you know other rights?

-- Did you know all the rights in this game?
+- Contraction of the second seco

-- Do you know other rights?
+- Do we all have the same rights?

-- Do we all have the same rights? - Can you think of some rights that are not always respected?
+- Can you think of some rights that are not always respected?

 Examples: Can all children go to school?
 Do all children get to see a doctor when they are sick?